rwols/CMakeBuilder/README.md

   pair `"BUILD_SHARED_LIBS": true`in the dictionary, the CMake invocation will contain `-DBUILD_SHARED_LIBS=ON`.

-* `configurations` [optional]

-  This key is only relevant for the Visual Studio generator (see `generator` down below).
-This shall be a JSON list of strings defining the desired configurations.
-For instance, `"Debug"` and `"Release"`.
-If omitted, the default target is built, which would be Debug.

 * `filter_targets` [optional]

   A JSON list consisting of strings.
 Each build target is tested against all of